pdk/convert/README.md

-# types
+# convert

-type helpers for go
+type conversions for go